Poppy1234567890/Poppy-Website/README.md

 21/10/2024: Calculator can take numbers and operators in the calculation (cannot calculate the result yet).

 04/11/2024: Front page redesign, moved info boxes to websites accessed at the top of the front page.
+Changed the multiplication symbol and divide symbol on the calculator to * and / respectively.